 - Owner - Has global editing ability (may fill in all dynamic elements and edit all static text) and can assign and manage roles/permissions for other users.

 There are lots of combinations of user roles/permissions, so it can be helpful to look at a few illustrative examples:

 Set like this, user can only sign for Company party:

 Set like this, user will not be able to sign for either party, but may propose changes to contract language:

 Set like this, user will not be able to sign for either party, but may edit all contract language and set roles/permissions for other users:

 Automatic Role/Permission Selection

 There are a couple of ways users may be added to a contract automatically, and in these cases their user roles/permissions are also assigned automatically:

-1. When a Party element is filled out in the contract (or overview), a user is automatically added to the contract as a "Signer" for their corresponding Party.
+1. When a Party element is filled in, user is automatically added to contract as a "Signer" for their corresponding Party.
+For example:

 2. When the Auto-Include feature is enabled, contracts generate with specified teammates added as users, with pre-selected role and permissions applied.

-Remember: any user role or permission that is automatically assigned as described above can be manually adjusted by a contract Owner at any time!
+Remember: any user role or permission that is automatically assigned as described above can be manually adjusted using the drop down menus below the user's name!